williamsdrake/williamsdrake.github.io/index.md

 {% include section.html %}

 {% capture text %}
 I am a dentist scientist with interest in host-microbe interactions and oral barrier immunity.
-I have previously studied at UCLA and am currently a clinical fellow at NIH/NIDCR.
+I have previously trained at UCLA and am currently a clinical fellow at NIH/NIDCR.

 [Read more](team)
 {:.center}